 Civilization uses ideality; the old way uses reality

-The sense of who we are as civilized people is largely based on various ideals — stories.
-These cultural narratives tout archetypical characteristics that citizens are encouraged to model.
-These encompass religion, politics, sports, dress, diet, music, history, etiquette, morals, taboos, etc. Which aspects, and how fervently individuals embrace them, depends upon personality and upbringing, among other factors.
+The sense of who we are as civilized people—our sense of self—is largely based on various idealistic narratives.
+These cultural stories tout archetypical characteristics that citizens are encouraged to model.
+These encompass religion, politics, sports, dress, diet, music, moral codes, and you name it!
+Which aspects, and how fervently we embrace them, depend mostly upon one’s inherited characteristics, upbringing, and cultural environment.

-Naturally, some of this was also true of people living the old way... at least ever since humans developed their specialized cognitive ability, beginning perhaps some 100,000+ years ago (2).
-Nevertheless, the tribal experience offered its people a deeply natural means of acquiring a secure sense of self.
+Naturally, some of this was also true for our ancestors living the old way.
+Nevertheless, the out-and-out simplicity and intimacy of the tribal experience offered its people a genuinely natural means of acquiring a secure sense of self.
 The disconnection from tribal identity required for civilization to function efficiently rules much of that out.
-This isn’t surprisingly as in life every benefit comes with a cost!

 Optimizing Security and Comfort

-Life is precarious affair.
-All living things face a parade of changing circumstances.
-‘Higher’ life forms have evolved nervous systems to detect such changes moment-to-moment, and respond fittingly.
-A visceral sense of apprehension and wariness, or fear (3) as I call it, keeps animals ultra-sensitive to the unknown and potentially lethal phenomenon.
-Naturally, this is much more noticeable in wild animals than domesticated ones, like our pets, our livestock, and us.
+As it happens, all life on Earth faces a parade of changing circumstances.
+Consequently, all life on Earth, to one degree or another, has evolved an ability to detect such changes moment-to-moment, and respond accordingly.
+A visceral sense of wariness—fear (3)—keeps animals ultra-sensitive to the unknown in general and to potential dangers in particular.
+Naturally, this is much more noticeable in wild animals than domesticated ones, like our pets, our livestock, and ourselves.

-Civilization and its ancillary domestication offer us, and the animals we’ve tamed, a safer and more comfortable world — overall.
-That is its promise, and without question, civilization has fulfilled that promise on the material level.
-However, the benefit comes with a cost.
-The tradeoff here is the loss of a deeper sense of security and comfort that the ‘uncivilized’ hunter-gather !Kung people of the Kalahari enjoyed.
+Civilization, and its ancillary domestication, offers our animals and us a safer and more comfortable world—overall.
+That is its promise and without question, civilization has fulfilled that promise extraordinarily well, at least on the material level.
+However, this benefit comes with the loss of the deep organic sense of security and comfort that Lorna Marshall observed among the !Kung hunger-gatherers.

 With desire choosing anything, of doing I see no satisfied end.